viallog

 Sites that rotate themselves

-The body map remembers what hit where.
-Per-compound rotation policies warn (or block) when you're about to repeat a site too soon.
+For injection protocols, the body map remembers what hit where.
+Per-compound rotation policies warn — or block — when you're about to repeat a site too soon.

 Cycles with goals, not just dates